 What Does Bandha Mean?

-Bandha in Sanskrit means to lock, constriction, or binding.
+Bandha in Sanskrit means to lock, constrict, or bind.

 What Is Root Lock in Yoga?